mattfarina/Coding-Standards/PHP.md

 rules specified for other functions, allowing for the fact that they may be the values of variables or function arguments.

-One space should be left between the `function` or `closure` keyword and the opening paren for the arguments list, as well as between the closure's `use` keyword and its context: `function ($arg) use ($cxt) {}`
+One space should be left between the `function` keyword and the opening paren for the arguments list, as well as between the closure's `use` keyword and its context: `function ($arg) use ($cxt) {}`